 Climate Change Simulation

-To begin our simulation we’ll each pick a country we want to represent.
+To begin our simulation, we’ll each pick a country we want to represent.
 Once you’ve chosen your country, it’s time to dive in and explore the realities it faces.
-Start by researching your country’s main energy sources and what it needs in the short and long run to survive and thrive.
-This will give you a solid foundation to work from.
+Start by researching your country’s main energy sources and what it needs to survive and thrive in the short and long run.
+This will give you a solid foundation from which to work.
 Start with the websites listed above, and choose one of the countries listed in the graph below.

 En-Roads Simulation